hahnlab/CAFE5/README.md

 -	[_model_.txt.count] - A tab-separated file listing, for each family and clade, the reconstructed value in that clade.

+-   _model_\_error_model.txt

+	If an error model was provided or estimated, a copy of the error model is provided here.

 -   simulation\_.txt

     In the case of simulation, a family file is